Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: Principles and major implications

-provided $t\mapsto \Sigma(t)$ is Riemann-integrable.
+provided $t\mapsto\Sigma(t)$ is Riemann-integrable.
 In the one-dimensional case, it is known that in the presence of noise the optimal rate of convergence not only changes from $n^{-1/2}$ to $n^{-1/4}$, but also the optimal variance changes from $2\sigma^4$ to $8\sigma^3$.
-The corresponding analogue of $(\Sigma\otimes\Sigma){\cal Z}$ in the noisy case is not obvious at all.
-So far, only the result by Barndorff-Nielsen et al. \cite{bn2011}, establishing $(\Sigma\otimes\Sigma){\cal Z}$ as limiting variance under the suboptimal rate $n^{-1/5}$, was available and even a conjecture concerning the efficiency bound was lacking.
+The corresponding analogue of $(\Sigma\otimes\Sigma ){\cal Z}$ in the noisy case is not obvious at all.
+So far, only the result by Barndorff-Nielsen et al. \cite{bn2011}, establishing $(\Sigma\otimes \Sigma){\cal Z}$ as limiting variance under the suboptimal rate $n^{-1/5}$, was available and even a conjecture concerning the efficiency bound was lacking.

-To illustrate our multivariate efficiency results under noise let us for simplicity illustrate a special case of Corollary \ref{corclt} for equidistant observations, i.e. $t_i^{(l)}=i/n$, and homogeneous noise level $\eta_l=\eta$.
-Then, the oracle (and also the adaptive) estimator $\operatorname{LMM}^{(n)}$ satisfies under mild regularity conditions (omitting the integration variable $t$)
+To illustrate our multivariate efficiency results under noise let us for simplicity illustrate a special case of Corollary~\ref{corclt} for equidistant observations, that is, $t_i^{(l)}=i/n$, and homogeneous noise level $\eta_l=\eta$.
+Then the oracle (and also the adaptive) estimator $\operatorname{LMM}^{(n)}$ satisfies under mild regularity conditions (omitting the integration variable $t$)

-In Theorem \ref{ThmCR}, it will be shown that this asymptotic covariance structure is optimal in a semiparametric Cram\'er-Rao sense.
-Consequently, the efficient asymptotic variance $\AVAR$ for estimating $\int_0^1\Sigma_{pp}(t)\,dt$ is
+In Theorem~\ref{ThmCR}, it will be shown that this asymptotic covariance structure is optimal in a semi-parametric Cram\'er--Rao sense.
+Consequently, the efficient asymptotic variance $\AVAR$ for estimating $\int_0^1\Sigma_{pp}(t) \,dt$ is

-For the asymptotic variance of the estimator of $\int_0^1\Sigma_{pq}(t)\,dt$ we obtain
+For the asymptotic variance of the estimator of $\int_0^1\Sigma_{pq}(t) \,dt$, we obtain

 Let us illustrate specific examples.
 First, in the case $d=1$ and $\Sigma=\sigma^2$, the asymptotic variance simplifies to